hashicorp/terraform/website/docs/cli/cloud/settings.html.md

 }
 ```

-The `cloud` block has some special restrictions:
+The `cloud` block also has some special restrictions:

 - A configuration can only provide one `cloud` block.
 - A `cloud` block cannot be used with [state backends](/docs/language/settings/backends/index.html).